pi-top/pi-top-Python-SDK/docs/cli_tools.rst

     # on a pi-top [4]
     pi@pi-top:~ $ pt-host
     Note: Use of the 'pt-host' is now deprecated.
-Please use 'pt-config host' instead. pi-top [4]
+Please use 'pi-top host' instead. pi-top [4]

 pt-oled
 ============

-To learn about the command arguments, check `pt-config oled`_
+To learn about the command arguments, check `pi-top oled`_

 Example
 ~~~~~~~~~~~~~~~~~